hewison-chris/agora-cl-docs/website/docs/install/install-with-bazel.md

 :::danger Exercise extreme caution

 The correct address for the launchpad is https://launchpad.ethereum.org and the only, official validator deposit contract is [0x00000000219ab540356cbb839cbe05303d7705fa](https://etherscan.io/address/0x00000000219ab540356cbb839cbe05303d7705fa).
-Don't send ETH directly to the contract - use the Ethereum.org launchpad instead.
+Don't send BOA directly to the contract - use the Ethereum.org launchpad instead.

 :::